PokefanMarcel/yumepokered/docs/move_changes.md

 ## Type changes

 Move type changes are primarily meant to give STAB options to Mons who were lacking them.
-Notably:
 - CUT becomes Bug-type, providing a viable early-game Bug-type move and a decent coverage option to check Psychic-types.
 - RAZOR WIND becomes a weaker Bug-type HYPER BEAM, which due to Gen 1 mechanics can skip the recharge turn if it KOes the opponent.
+- GUST is now Flying-type, as part of a realignment of GUST and WING ATTACK on their Gen 2 counterparts.
+- KARATE CHOP becomes Fighting-type, surpassing SUBMISSION as the best Fighting move with its high crit rate.
 - SLAM becomes Dragon-type, providing dragons with a STAB option and others with a coverage move against dragons.
 - STRUGGLE takes the unused Bird type to ignore resistances and immunities to Normal-type moves.